-One part are the RMS routines for EEPROM programming, security functions test, and random number online testing (Resource Management System, IC Dedicated Support Software in

-Smartcard IC Platform Protection Profile).
+One part are the RMS routines for EEPROM programming, security functions test, and random number online testing (Resource Management System, IC Dedicated Support Software in Smartcard IC Platform Protection Profile) and the routines for the SLE66CLXxxxPEM derivatives supporting the Mifare® protocol.
 The RMS routines are stored from Infineon Technologies AG in a reserved area of the ROM.